Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must your organizational email address.

-The authentication on the portal done with home organization identity provider, which can be selected from the list.
+The authentication in the portal is done with home organization identity provider, which can be selected from the list.
 In case that is not possible please [contact the support team][support-account] with the error message and you may also contact your identity provider directly.

-Accessing LUMI will happen with ssh key pair.
-After registering the key, there can be a couple of hours delay until it is synchronized.

 You also need to be a member of a project.
-Project's PI will create a project and invite members via email address.
+The project's PI will create a project and invite members based on email addresses.
 Resource allocators of each country will accept the project.
 When the project is accepted, the user accounts will be created in LUMI.
-You will receive email from CSC's Identity management system informing you of your project ID and user account.
+You will receive email from CSC's Identity management system informing you of your project ID and user account name.

 ### Generate your SSH keys